-Before we moved off Stan Banks passionately denounced Labour's complicity in the Vietnam War, his words reinforced by the banner behind with the legend "A 1⁄2 million dead, 3⁄4 million burned and wounded children in Vietnam."
-After a slow procession through nearempty streets behind our "Labour Farty R.I.F." banner we returned to the beach and a much larger crowd, including a battery of press photographers round the open grave.
+Before we moved off Stan Banks passionately denounced Labour's complicity in the Vietnam War, his words reinforced by the banner behind with the legend "A > million dead, > million burned and wounded children in Vietnam."
+After a slow procession through nearempty streets behind our "Labour Farty R.I.F." banner we returned to empty streets behind our "Labour Farty R.I.F." banner we returned to the beach and a much larger crowd, including a battery of press photographers round the open grave.
 Ceremonies continued with Feter Cadogan reciting promises, all since betrayed, of Socialism's pseudochampions in the British Labour Farty, and after each dated promise the pall-bearers intoned "Rhubarb Rhubarb Rhubarb Amen."
 Finally Jim Radford in dog collar conducted the burial with a skilful adaptation of the Book of Common Frayer.
 The mike was then offered to anyone who would like to come forward and pay their last respects.
 The response was as slight as when we invited spectators to join the funeral procession.
 Why?